Amazon PPC Strategy

 Over a period, best selling niches and categories see saturation in the number of sellers.
 Though your product ranks high in organic searches and has good deals, they can be easily outrun by competitors running PPC campaigns for their products.
 Most top-ranking brands run PPC campaigns to safeguard and retain the top ranks and positions in Amazon searches over competitors who also run PPC.

-To increase visibility of products for seasonal trends
+To increase the visibility of products for seasonal trends

 Amazon Sellers see the biggest and the maximum sales during seasonal trends like Christmas, Mother’s day, Halloween, etc. The same goes for the end of season sales and the Q4 quarter.
 Depending on the product, Amazon Ads can be a great way to generate sales by increased customer interest as a result of seasonality.